k98kurz/CRDTs/readme.md

 ## Tests

-Open a terminal in the root directory and run the following:
+Clone the repository, then open a terminal in the root directory and run the
+following:

 ```bash
 find ./tests -name test_*.py -exec python {} \;